Cris7777/MSiA423-Project-Repo/README.md

     + Build pipelines
     + Realize all functions of the web APP

-  * Story 2: Web APP Connection
+  * Story 2: Transition from Local to AWS

     + Link different parts of the web APP together
+    + Move dataset and models to AWS

 - Epic 4: Product Refinement